Orange-OpenSource/uuv/packages/docs/docs/00-intro.md

 # Concepts

-The `@nobelization/uuv` library (User centric Usecases Validator) is an ecosystem that simplifies the writing of End to End tests in a BDD approach and a user-centric way.
+The `@uuv` library (User centric Usecases Validator) is an ecosystem that simplifies the writing of End to End tests in a BDD approach and a user-centric way.

 ## The problem